10 Things You Should Know About Sustainable Investing. By: Hartford Funds

 integration; and impact investing.
 There isn’t currently a uniform definition of these terms and different

-2. Socially Responsible Investing (SRI) or Exclusionary Investing – The modern version of the term SRI has
+asset managers may define them differently. - Socially Responsible Investing (SRI) or Exclusionary Investing – The modern version of the term SRI has

 its roots in the 1960s and aims to avoid what some consider to be socially “bad” companies (think tobacco

-3. Environmental, Social, and Governance (ESG) – ESG criteria are a way to evaluate how a company behaves.
+companies or casinos). - Environmental, Social, and Governance (ESG) – ESG criteria are a way to evaluate how a company behaves.

 For example, environmental standards can measure how a company treats natural resources; social